Countdown (Polystyle Publications): Launch

 Polystyle were uncertain as to the most effective name for the new comic (an uncertainty which was to lead to five name changes over its run), initially registering the publication – and listing it in the official indicia – as Countdown and Rocket.
-(Rocket, initially self-described as “The First Space-Age Weekly” and later as “The Space Adventure Weekly”, had survived for only 32 issues back in 1956.)
+(Rocket, initially self-described as "The First Space-Age Weekly" and later as "The Space Adventure Weekly", had survived for only 32 issues back in 1956.)
 The first issue of Countdown was launched on 20 February 1971.

 The expense of the high-quality paper and photogravure quality printing needed for the colour pages and photo features, however, meant a high cover price of 5p (one shilling) compared to 6d and 7d for competing IPC Magazines titles such as Valiant, Lion, and Smash!, making Countdown almost twice as expensive as any other boys' comic on the market (a fact which was addressed by the editorial in issue #1).

-With issue #19 and going until issue #45, the title of the comic was amended to Countdown: The Space-Age Comic!
-Issues #45–56 saw the new title Countdown for TV Action!, and issues #57-58 saw the title changed to TV Action in Countdown.
+With issue No. 19 and going until issue No. 45, the title of the comic was amended to Countdown: The Space-Age Comic!
+Issues #45–56 saw the new title Countdown for TV Action!, and issues #57–58 saw the title changed to TV Action in Countdown.